We’ve reimagined our brand to better reflect who we are and who we serve. Learn More >

 Logo Design and Color Scheme

-• Simple and Timeless: Avoid overly complex designs that may not scale well across mediums.
+• Simple and timeless: Avoid overly complex designs that may not scale well across mediums.

-• Reflective of Your Brand: Colors and symbols should align with your firm's personality and values.
+• Reflective of your brand: Colors and symbols should align with your firm’s personality and values.
 For example, green can symbolize growth and stability, while blue conveys trust and professionalism.

-• Versatile: Ensure it looks good in various formats—digital, print, black and white, and in different sizes.
+• Versatile: Ensure it looks good in various formats — digital, print, black and white, and in different sizes.

 Typography and Imagery